 But what if there was a condition that mimicked old age and, if treated, gave your dog back their mojo?
 You’d want to know about it, right?

 Actually, such a condition does exist — it’s called Cushing’s disease.

-Cushing’s disease is a common hormonal disorder that affects middle-aged and older dogs (this condition is rare in cats).
+Cushing’s disease is a common hormonal disorder that affects middle-aged and older dogs.
+This condition is rare in cats.

 The majority of cases are the result of cortisol-producing glands (the adrenal and pituitary glands) becoming overactive, whereas a small proportion are caused by tumors of these glands.

 Many people mistake the signs of Cushing’s disease for those of old age.

 Other common symptoms include:

 - Sagging stomach that takes on a potbellied appearance